ImJqm/inventory-management-system/README.md

 -------------------------------------------
 - Before compiling you must update the SRC_DIR variable in Inventory.java
 - Only works on Linux filesystems due to needing /tmp/
+- This was written in java 25.
+In earlier versions of java the print method interacts differently with thr bash shell.
+Thus, when running with a vrrsion of java before 25, some outputs may appear on thr same line as the bash prompt instrsd of above it.

 **TODO**
 -------------------------------------------